 - Ever-increasing data sources

-- Staggering pace of analysis
+- The staggering pace of analysis

 To tackle the last mile challenge, organizations need to plan and operate on two levels – short (read daily) and long-term.
-The needs of an Enterprise on a daily level are different from those at a monthly, quarterly or annual level.
+The needs of an Enterprise on a daily level are different from those at a monthly, quarterly, or annual level.

 One way companies are going today is deploying Artificial Intelligence (AI) in resolving some of the above-stated issues.

-By combining analytics and real-time data, companies can plan almost down to the minute, in terms of demand and delivery, and optimize the delivery routes, thus improving on the number of orders, fuel costs, and simultaneously minimize the cost of getting returned items.
+By combining analytics and real-time data, companies can plan almost down to the minute, in terms of demand and delivery, and optimize the delivery routes, thus improving the number of orders, fuel costs, and simultaneously minimize the cost of getting returned items.

 The key to success for organizations in coping with the last mile problem is: